MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 ![The Selector Stats table with the selectors sorted by elapsed time, in descending order](./selector-stats-images/sort-by-elapsed-time.png)

+To try to improve the performance of your web page, focus on the selectors that:

+* took a long time to calculate (high **Elapsed (ms)** value),
+* and which the browser attempted to match many times (high **Match Attempts** value),
+* and which the browser didn't actually match many elements with (low **Match Count** value compared to the **Match Attempts** value),
+* and with a high percentage of slow-path non-matches.

+For example, in the screenshot above, the first selector `.gallery .photo .meta ::selection` required the most time.
+The browser engine attempted to match this selector 6017 times but only matched 3234 elements.
+Out of the 2783 elements that didn't match, 78% of them required less optimized code to match.
+This selector is a good candidate to try to improve.

-If you find a CSS selector that took the browser a long time to calculate and was matched many times, it's a good candidate to try to improve.
-Try to change your CSS selector so it requires less time to calculate, and matches fewer elements on the page.
+Try to change your CSS selectors so they require less time to calculate, and match fewer elements on the page.
 How to improve your CSS selectors depends on your particular use case.
 Repeat the steps from the previous section, to confirm that your changes helped decrease the **Recalculate Style** event duration.

 <!-- ====================================================================== -->